AslanDing/SFBench/README.md

 <!-- >📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below). -->

 ## Pre-trained Models
-We provide the pretrain model to reporduce the results reported in our paper.
-Please refer to [google drive](http://placeholder).
+We use this repo to reporduce the results, the model state dicts are provided in [google drive](https://drive.google.com/file/d/16Yh0WR-UDUcx8i3DiLU0NCKiNPMnvZpH/view?usp=sharing).

 <!-- >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models. -->